Better-Conversations/flightplans/Documentation/HOW-TO.md

 ## Common Blocks

+TODO can we pass in parameters e.g. who leads a block?

 The common blocks are a collection of reusable components that can be used in flight plans.
 They are stored in a separate file to make it easier to reuse them across multiple flight plans.

 You can use them like this